Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 **C6:** If the user choose to search for text on a content page, then the search term entered will appear in the Navigation bar.

-**C7:** All instances of the term on the page in view will highlighted in yellow.
+**C7:** All instances of the term on the page in view will highlighted in yellow (the actual color will be provided separately).

 **C8:** Tapping the Done button restores the previous Navigation bar and Tap bar states.